One standard format

 This information includes:

-- contact person for CB,
+- contact person for certification body,

 - names and expertise of auditors,

-- name of per reviewer,
+- name of per reviewer, and

 In case local laws and regulations prevent such information to be collected via certification data, FSC shall be notified as it would be a case of conflict with legal requirements for FSC certification.